Matching interventions and people

 - Could be difficult to get the right tone if there isn’t already an established relationship.

 - Difficult to provide context.

 - Requires certain level of technical knowledge and equipment.

-- Loses the ability to understand the person’s home environment.
+- Loss of ability to understand the person’s home environment.

 - Some safeguarding alerts will be harder to spot.